Obstruction of Justice

 Helping a Suspect Escape

 Any person who knowingly aids or attempts to aid a person escape, attempt to escape, or who has escaped from an officer commits a third-degree felony under Florida Statute §843.12.
+It’s important to work with an attorney to evaluate the evidence against you; there may be ways to have a charge of aiding a criminal suspect dismissed.

 Compounding a Felony

 Compounding a felony can occur one of two ways: A victim may accept a bribe for his decision to avoid prosecuting the crime.
 A prosecutor may also accept a bribe for agreeing not to prosecute or reveal a felony committed by another.
 Compounding a felony is a third-degree felony offense under Florida Statute §843.14.
+Any felony offense deserves quality legal representation.

 Other Examples of Obstruction of Justice